 Details of the remuneration last drawn PARTICULARS AMOUNT (₹)

 Salary (Fixed Pay) 1,36,20,000/-

 HRA 9,00,000/-

 PF Bank Contribution 13,62,000/-

 LFC (for 2 Years) 4,00,000/-

 Entertainment Allowance 2,57,720/-

 Total Fixed Pay (A) 1,65,39,720/-

 Variable Pay (cash) 13,13,273/-

-Non Cash Variable pay (ESOS)granted during the FY 2021-22 Nil
+Non Cash Variable pay (ESOS)granted during the FY 2021-22 Ni

 Total Variable Pay (B) 13,13,273/-

 Total Remuneration (A)+(B) 1,78,52,993/-

 Number of Meetings of the Board attended during the year 12 Meetings

-Chairman/member of the Committee of the Board of Directors of this Company Special Committee for Monitoring and Follow up of Frauds - Chairman Board - member Management Committee - Member Capital Planning and Infusion Committee - Member Risk Management Committee- Member IT Strategy Committee - Member Stakeholders Relationship Committee - Chairman Corporate Social Responsibility Committee - Member Premises Committee - Member NPA Review Committee - Member Customer Services Committee - Member
+Chairman/member of Special Committee for Monitoring and Follow up of Frauds - Chairman

+the Committee of the Board of Directors of Board - member

+this Company Management Committee - Member

+Capital Planning and Infusion Committee - Member

+Risk Management Committee- Member

+IT Strategy Committee - Member

+Stakeholders Relationship Committee - Chairman

+Corporate Social Responsibility Committee - Member

+Premises Committee -Member

+NPA Review Committee - Member

+Customer Services Committee - Member

 Details of the skills and capabilities required for the role and the manner in which the proposed person meets such requirements (for Independent Directors) NA

-Terms and conditions of appointment/ reappointment including remuneration As per terms of appointment as MD & CEO approved by members of Meeting for a period of three years w.e.f.
-01 st October, 2020.
-The Board of directors has proposed to revise the Remuneration Payable to and the same is recommended and placed before members at this, the Meeting for approval.
-Sri.
-Murali Ramakrishnar
+Terms and conditions of appointment/ As per terms of appointment as MD & CEO approved by members of Meeting for a period of three years w.e.f.
+01st October, 2020.

+reappointment including remuneration The Board of directors has proposed to revise the Remuneration Payable to and the same is recommended and placed before members at this, the Meeting for approval.